txt/ase19/docs/optimize.md

 - In a matter of days, these bugs learn how to grow even in the presence of massive amounts of antibiotics.

 How do they do this?
-Well:
+Well,
+all
+need
+is a _jiggler_ and a _selector_ and enough time to

+1. jiggle some stuff,
+2. select the better stuff,
+3. go to 1

+For the E.coli in the video,
+bugs are _selected _to make more bugs if they are not killed by some antibiotic.
+As to the jiggling:

 - E.coli are what's know as prokaryotic cells
-- Prokaryotes have no nucleus or any internal membrane-bounded organelle.
+- Prokaryotes have no internal membrane-bounded organelles; i.e. very little internal structure.
+For the most part,
-  In essence, they are just simple bags of water containing floating strands of DNA
+  they are just mostly  bags of water containing floating strands of DNA
 - At the start of this video, all the bacteria are just a little bit different (due to random mutations, which occur once [every .4 to 170 hours](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC33863/))
 - Later on, when two prokaryotes rub into each each other, they exchange material just by mixing the floating bits (and